rhewitt22/advanced-spatial-analysis/_posts/2014-10-16-linear-referencing.md

 ### Strategies

 To solve the problem I used the Linear Referencing tools available in ArcGIS to assign the attributes listed below to specific locations along the road network.
 The input datasets required were (1) a road network (line features), (2) a table of attributes representing specific location of traffic accidents along the road network, (3) a table of attributes representing specific segments of the road network representing the type of material that makes up the road.
+The fields containing road type were of type text, while the road condition was an integer between 0 and 100.

 ### Methods